TempFuser: Learning Agile, Tactical, and Acrobatic Flight Maneuvers Using a Long Short-Term Temporal Fusion Transformer: Methodologies

 \subsection{Soft Actor-Critic with State Trajectories}

-We construct an actor-critic architecture to optimize our policy network, following the Soft Actor-Critic (SAC) incorporating the clipped double-Q trick\cite{haarnoja2018softapplication}.
-We set the TempFuser-based policy $\pi_{\phi}$, parameterized by $\phi$, as the actor.
+We construct an actor-critic architecture to optimize our policy network, following the Soft Actor-Critic (SAC) method which incorporates the clipped double-Q trick\cite{haarnoja2018softapplication}.
+In this setup, the TempFuser-based policy $\pi_{\phi}$, parameterized by $\phi$, serves as the actor.
 Additionally, we configure two Q-function networks $Q_{\theta_1}$ and $Q_{\theta_2}$, parameterized by $\theta_1$ and $\theta_2$, respectively, as the critics.
-The Q-network has the LSTM-based pipelines similar to those of the policy model.
-However, for model efficiency, it uses a residual block \cite{he2016deep} containing two linear layers, instead of the transformer structure.
-The Q-value is computed using two additional linear projections.
-All of the linear layers in the critic network use ReLU nonlinearity.
-After the input embedding process, the critic concatenates the terminal values of the hidden outputs from the two LSTMs, as well as the action $a_t$.
-The concatenated vector is then fed into the MLP block to compute a Q-value.
+The Q-network also incorporates the TempFuser-based pipeline, that includes two distinct LSTM-based input embeddings and a transformer encoder.
+To compute the Q-value, a state-action value, we concatenate the action $a_t$ with the transformer output.
+The Q-value is then derived using three additional linear projections.
+All linear layers in the critic network employ ReLU nonlinearity.

-SAC is an off-policy algorithm that is sample efficient and robust with respect to hyperparameter tuning.
-It optimizes the policy $\pi_{\phi}$ by maximizing a trade-off between the expected return and the entropy of the policy with a temperature parameter $\alpha$.
-The critic networks are updated by the clipped double Q-learning with delayed target Q-networks $Q_{\bar{\theta}_j}$ to mitigate the overestimation and stabilize the learning process of the critics.